Henry80074/marine_plastic_density_mapper/README.md

 <p>-&emsp;Masking – Clouds and cloud shadows are masked using F-mask.
 Land is also masked.</p>
 <p>-&emsp;Data visualisation - The pixel coordinates of plastic pixels were extracted and converted to coordinate reference system points, consisting of a longitude and latitude.
 These are plotted on a map and a hexagonal heat map is generated using Plotly.
 Detected plastic pixels are saved to a CSV file.</p>

 <p> Please note, this install guide is for linux.
-This program can be made to run on Windows but it is likely that some small code changes will be needed to get it working.</p>
+This program may run on Windows but it has not been extensively tested</p>
 <h2> Setting up </h2>

 1. Download acolite source code from  https://github.com/acolite/acolite and place acolite-main in the root directory <br><br>